Echinopsis quadratiumbonata

-Soehrensia quadratiumbonata is a species of Soehrensia found in Bolivia.
+Echinopsis quadratiumbonata, synonym Soehrensia quadratiumbonata, is a species of Echinopsis found in Bolivia.

 Description

-Soehrensia quadratiumbonata grows as a shrub with several upright branches emerging from the base, reaching heights of up to 1 meter.
+Echinopsis quadratiumbonata grows as a shrub with several upright branches emerging from the base, reaching heights of up to 1 m.
 The cylindrical green stems are 4 to 5 cm in diameter.
 There are nine to twelve ribs with cross-grooves.
 The round, brown areoles on the ribs are about 1 cm apart, from which white, needle-like spines with brown tips emerge.
-Typically, there is a single, robust, 1 to 4-centimeter-long central spine, and seven to ten radial spines measuring 0.4 to 1 cm in length.
+Typically, there is a single robust central spine, 1 to 4 cm long, and seven to ten radial spines measuring 0.4 to 1 cm in length.

-The long, funnel-shaped white flowers open at night but not fully.
+The long, funnel-shaped white flowers open at night, but not fully.
 The dark green fruits are up to 3.5 cm long and wide.